 Rajesh and Jasmini were not perturbed by the invitations as they knew Gururaj would do what he wanted, regardless of those present or absent.

 The months passed and soon March arrived.
-All the arrangements were made and the group flew from London to Larnaca in Cyprus en route for Limasoll, a southern holiday town frequented by foreign tourists.
+All the arrangements were made, and the group flew from London to Larnaca in Cyprus en route for Limassol, a southern holiday town frequented by foreign tourists.
 Here the group was accommodated in spacious apartments on the seafront.

 Gururaj was not to say goodbye to his chelas that day.
 This was no doubt symbolic as he would always be with them in spirit, and whenever they were to think of him or call his name he would be with them.
 On the return journey home from the venue in the car, Rajesh asked Gururaj why he had asked him

-Gururaj spent the weekend in London prior to travelling to Canada.
-Over this period he discussed the future of his teachings with Rajesh and Jasmini.
-They sat up the whole night and they recorded these important moments on tape.
+Gururaj spent the weekend in London before travelling to Canada.
+Over this period, he discussed the future of his teachings with Rajesh and Jasmini.
+They sat up the whole night, and they recorded these important moments on tape.